 Co-op is a great opportunity to use your learning on the job and confirm if the career is the right fit for you.
 It’s also a great way to build your employer network.

-At Georgian, we work within the Canadian Association for Co-operative Education definition of co-op:
+At Georgian, we work within the CEWIL definition and guidelines of co-op:

 Students in co-op and internship programs have the opportunity to apply their academic knowledge to the real world of work.